 You will be asked to lie down on the scanning bed whilst the camera takes pictures of your bones.
-This part of the examination will last 30 minutes.
+The camera comes quite close to you but it will not touch you.
+This part of the examination will last for 30 minutes.